Riajul/BS23_Practical-Test/README.md

 **Task2:**
 >Vagrant:
 - Readme file and all vagrant file is provided.
-- 1 Master node and Two Worker Node.
+- 1 Master node and 2 Worker Node.
 - Follow the README and install VM
 >Ansible:
 - Kube Master and 2 Worker Node with flannel
 - Kube DashBoard
-- Service Account With Rbac
+- Service Account With RBAC

 **Task3:**
-- Proposed a Hybrid Structure (With Azure Env + On Premise Env)
+- Proposed a Hybrid Structure
+- IAC With Terraform
+- Pipeline in Azure DevOps
 - Test Automation
-- IAC With Terraform
-- Pipeline in Azure DevOps / Jenkins
-- Zabbix For Server Monitoring
+- Monitoring